textileio/community/docs/powergate/localnet.md

 #### Start storing data

 You're now ready to start storing and retrieving data using the Powergate.
-Read more on [Storing Data with the FFS](ffs.md).
+Read more on [Storing Data](storage.md).

 ## Localnet with Lotus Client